Code-Institute-Submissions/Mass_Ctrlr/README.md

 - [W3C Spell checker](https://www.w3.org/2002/01/spellchecker) was used to check the spelling of the webpage.
 - [Facebook developer](https://developers.facebook.com/docs/plugins/embedded-video-player/) - for guidance on embedding code.
 - [Iframely](https://iframely.com/) used when I was getting inconsistent results from the facebook developer.
+- [Cloudinary](https://cloudinary.com/) used to transform image formats to webp and to host the pictures in order to improve performance scores on Lighthouse audit.
 - [Markdown guide](https://www.markdownguide.org/basic-syntax/)

 ### Validation